U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xC - Client-Side Attacks/Delivery Methods/Command and Scripting Interpreter/Desktop/Windows/Command Execution/Command Prompt.md

 ## 02 - Execute Payloads

 > [!INFO] [Character Maximum Limit](https://learn.microsoft.com/en-us/troubleshoot/windows-client/shell-experience/command-line-string-limitation)
-> The maximum length of characters in a string is 8192 characters when executing through a command prompt.
+> The maximum length of characters is a total of 8192 when executing through a command prompt.

 Execute commands.